For fitness brands, mobile applications are a significant step towards increasing customer retention and engagement.

 And here chatbots are well ahead of fitness applications, as their structure is perfect for providing information.
-In a chat feed, you can get various tips and hints, links to articles, embedded videos and images.
+In a chat feed, you can get various tips and hints, links to articles, embedded videos, and images.

 With smartly selected content, a chatbot will make the user look forward to incoming messages, as they are sure to contain something interesting and useful.

-You can even go one step further and provide targeted content based on the previous user preferences.
+You can even go one step further and provide targeted content based on previous user preferences.
 This will increase the user’s trust and, consequently, the overall retention rate in the long run.

 The HealthyBot which provides general information on various fitness and health subjects, sends links, tips and other nuggets of wisdom at specific intervals.

 A person set on keeping healthy and fit can always find something of interest there and is sure to open the chatbot repeatedly.

 Another important thing is that your chatbot should provide enough visual content to be appealing to users.
 Images, videos, graphics how-tos can maintain consistent user engagement over extended time.